We Did It. Did you ever think about what are the best mini-vacations – here’s what we did?

 We all had a great time.

-Building lasting memories with our grandchildren is fun for all of us and I am thankful we are able to give them those experiences.
+Building lasting memories with our grandchildren is fun for all of us and I am thankful we can give them those experiences.

-My advice for anyone thinking of sailing with a diabetic is to plan ahead.
+My advice for anyone thinking of sailing with a diabetic is to plan.

 Be sure to have a glucagon kit on board just in case.
 Also, marine radio and cell phones are a must.